How to Use Excel Database Functions DGET, DAVERAGE, & DMAX

 Introduction

 In our example, a hypothetical tennis coach running a tennis clinic franchise is evaluating the performance of the players, who come to the clinic franchises, on the different court surfaces.
-He is going to use different database functions in order to query the data according to certain criteria.
+Database functions can query the data according to certain criteria.
 A picture of the source data is shown below.

 Excel Database of Tennis Players